ibexa/documentation-developer/docs/tutorials/generic_field_type/8_data_migration.md

 ## Backward compatibility

-To accept old versions of the Field Type you need to add support for the denormalization in a `src/Serializer/Point2D/ValueDenormalizer.php`:
+To accept old versions of the Field Type you need to add support for denormalization in a `src/Serializer/Point2D/ValueDenormalizer.php`:

 ```php
 <?php